 2. All films must qualify as European Productions as defined by the European Fantastic Film Festivals Federation in its regulations, available at the following address: www.melies.org

-3. All films must be screened as Swedish Premieres.
-As a general rule, priority will be given to International and European Premieres.
+3. As a general rule, priority will be given to International, European and Swedish Premieres.

 4. The projection format must be DCP.